jenningsanderson/aws-athena-workshop/README.md

 ### Part 3: Other Notebooks
-There are `X` numbered notebooks, (numbered for organization, not difficulty).
+There are 10 numbered notebooks, (numbered for organization, not difficulty).
 They contain sample queries and the necessary code to analyze the results.
 Try them out and plug in your own spatial bounds to look at different areas.

 #### Athena to Jupyter
 _Remember, when you run a new query in Athena, you need to copy the URL of the CSV file and paste that URL into the notebook to get the results from Athena to Jupyter_